Maj18/Rparalog/README.md

 * Here,
 -p | proteinpfile | a .faa file that include all the protein sequences of a genome.
 -b | namebase |  prefix for all output file names,
--d | evalue |  = the E-value of BLAST, evalue should be smaller than 1e-10.
+-e | evalue |  = the E-value of BLAST, evalue should be smaller than 1e-10.

 ## Caution!